Esther Weisbrodt Francis

-Esther Charlotte Emily Weisbrodt Francis (24 June 1836 – 21 February 1913) was a 19th-century member of the Church of Jesus Christ of Latter-day Saints.
+Esther Charlotte Emily Weisbrodt Francis (June 24, 1836 – February 21, 1913) was an American midwife and musician, and 19th-century member of the Church of Jesus Christ of Latter-day Saints.

 Early life

 Esther Charlotte Emily Weisbrodt was born in Turin, Italy, and was a daughter of Samuel David Weisbrodt and Emily Weisbrodt.
 Of German descent, her parents moved from Saxony to Italy to work as an attendant to the German Consulate.
 This gave privileges for special schooling and training.
 She achieved equivalent to a Junior College education and taught in a school for women in Italy.
-She spoke and wrote four languages—German, French, Italian, and English.
+She spoke and wrote four languages (German, French, Italian, and English).
 She was also an expert mathematician and talented musician.

 Conversion and marriage

 Weisbrodt was converted and baptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) by Samuel Francis, a Mormon missionary in Italy.
 Soon after joining the church, she was forced by persecution to leave Turin, and went to Geneva, Switzerland, then the headquarters of the Swiss Mission.
 There she again met Samuel Francis, to whom she was married on 1 July 1857 by the English consul.
 About a year after their marriage they left for England and remained there from 1858 to 1861, her husband continuing in missionary work.